skorokithakis/stavros-notes/content/drone-stuff/ardupilot-setup-checklist.md

 - [ ] The maximum speed you want to be flying at (in km/h).
 - [ ] The throttle percentage at that maximum speed.
 - [ ] Start a turn at the maximum bank angle (full roll deflection to one side) and note the slowest speed you can fly at without stalling.
+- [ ] Turn throttle to 0 and pitch down a bit so you don't stall.
+  Note the minimum amount of down-pitch required to keep you from stalling (this should only be in the 1-3 degree ballpark).

 #### Fly up